Hiring a Tax Professional Versus DIY’ing With TurboTax

 - Forward-looking: tax projections

 The first service is widely available.
-Every spring, tax professionals are diligently gathering clients’ documents (W-2s, 1099s, etc), and preparing tax returns before the April 15th deadline.
+Every spring, tax professionals are diligently gathering clients’ documents (W-2s, 1099s, etc), and preparing tax returns before the April 15th deadline (July 15th in 2020).
 “Backward-looking” means there isn’t much the tax professional can do to reduce last year’s taxes.
 I offer tax return preparation services to clients who aren’t working with a tax professional.

 The second service is far more valuable, but not as commonly offered.
 Let’s say it’s April 1st.
 You have nine months left in the year to plan.
 For example, you can learn the tax cost before you exercise stock options.
 This helps you make an informed decision about whether you should exercise.